-Charter LEAs may elect to have the Public Charter School Board (PCBS) submit out-of-school suspension and expulsion data on their behalf.
-However, LEAs are responsible for providing OSSE with complete data with all required elements of the OSSE Discipline Data Collection Template pursuant to federal and local reporting requirements.
-If data reported to the Public Charter School Board (PCSB) are not inclusive of all required data elements, LEAs must submit the required data elements directly to OSSE by completing the OSSE Discipline Data Collection Template.
-In its annual discipline reporting to DC Council, OSSE will provide detail on the collection and validation of data received from LEAs including detail on missing or incomplete data submissions.
+Charter LEAs may elect to have the Public Charter School Board (PCBS) submit data on their behalf.
+However, LEAs are responsible for providing OSSE complete data for all required elements as reflected in the OSSE Discipline Data Collection Template including in-school-suspension data pursuant to federal and local reporting requirements.
+Starting with the 2020-21 school year, PCSB has agreed to share LEAs discipline data with OSSE throughout the school year, rather than once at the end.
+If PCSB does not provide complete data for all required data elements on behalf of a charter LEA, the LEA must submit the required data elements directly to OSSE by completing the OSSE Discipline Data Collection Template.